-With offices in Hackensack, Morristown, and Newark NJ
+With offices in Hackensack, New Jersey

 If you or a loved one has been charged with violating a temporary restraining order (TRO) or final restraining order (FRO) in New Jersey, the criminal defense lawyers at the Tormey Law Firm LLC can help.
 A violation of a restraining order in New Jersey is a criminal offense and can have serious long-lasting consequences including mandatory jail time on a second violation.
 As a result, it is imperative that you combat these serious charges by hiring an aggressive and experienced criminal lawyer to defend you.
 At the Tormey Law Firm, all we handle are criminal cases.
 Therefore, we focus all our time and energy on criminal law and protecting our clients rights in court.
 Contact our offices anytime for immediate assistance at 201-556-1570.
 The initial consultation is always provided free of charge.

-Here is a review from one of our satisfied clients when we were able to get a contempt charge dismissed:
+Here is a review from one of our satisfied clients when we were able to get a contempt charge dismissed